Anadarko, Indian tycoon launch $4.5 billion Mozambique gas sale - sources

 India's state-owned refiner Bharat Petroleum Corp Ltd (BPCL.NS) and a unit of Dhoot's Videocon Industries (VEDI.NS) own 10 percent each, while PTT has an 8.5 percent interest and Mozambique's state-owned ENH 15 percent.

-Shares in Videocon Industries, which has a market value of $1.2 billion, rose as much as 4.6 percent on Tuesday, outpacing a near 1 percent gain for the Mumbai market index .NSEI.
+Shares in Videocon Industries, which has a market value of $1.2 billion, rose as much as 4.6 percent on Tuesday, outpacing a 0.6 percent gain for the Mumbai market index .NSEI.

-"The move to monetise its holding in the Mozambique gas block to reduce debt is a positive trigger for the company and the stock," said Neeraj Dewan, director at Quantum Securities.
-"That's a good asset and it should get a good valuation."

 Videocon is seeking about $2.5-$3 billion for its 10 pct stake, though sources warned buyers are unlikely to pay a huge premium over what PTT paid.